spf13/spf13-vim/README.markdown

 For instance, if the cursor was inside `"foo bar"`, you could type `cs"'` to convert the text to `'foo bar'`.

-There's a lot more; check it out at `:help surround`
+There's a lot more, check it out at `:help surround`

 ## [NERDCommenter]